-These auditions serve to introduce applicants to the music faculty and provide the possibility of a music scholarship of up to $7,000 a year.
+These auditions (held during U-Days every year) serve to introduce applicants to the music faculty and provide the possibility of a music scholarship of up to $6,000 a year.
 University Days scholarships for wind, brass, percussion, and string players are awarded for participation in the wind symphony or the symphony orchestra upon enrollment at Walla Walla University.
 Awards to vocalists are for participation in the university choirs and voice lessons.
 Keyboard players who receive University Days scholarships will enroll in lessons and serve as departmental accompanists.
 Guitarists who are awarded a University Days scholarship will also enroll in lessons.

 - Candidates should prepare two selections in contrasting styles and eras representative of their level of playing/singing.
 Each selection should be no shorter than three and no longer than five minutes.
 Excerpts from longer works are acceptable.

-- Scholarship recipients will be notified after both March and April auditions are completed.
+- Scholarship recipients will be notified after April 20.